Head-up display: Tanks

 In mid-2017, the Israel Defense Forces will begin trials of Elbit's Iron Vision, the world's first helmet-mounted head-up display for tanks.
 Israel's Elbit, which developed the helmet-mounted display system for the F-35, plans Iron Vision to use a number of externally mounted cameras to project the 360° view of a tank's surroundings onto the helmet-mounted visors of its crew members.
 This allows the crew members to stay inside the tank, without having to open the hatches to see outside.

+A program announced in 2025 by a collaboration of Patria Technologies and Distance Technologies aims to place the head-up display on the windshield of vehicles, so as to not require a helmet.
+The program also intends on using AI to aid in data display and processing.

 Automobiles

 These displays are becoming increasingly available in production cars, and usually offer speedometer, tachometer, and navigation system displays.
 Night vision information is also displayed via HUD on certain automobiles.
 In contrast to most HUDs found in aircraft, automotive head-up displays are not parallax-free.
 The display may not be visible to a driver wearing sunglasses with polarised lenses.

 Add-on HUD systems also exist, projecting the display onto a glass combiner mounted above or below the windshield, or using the windshield itself as the combiner.

+The first in-car HUD was developed by General Motors Corporation in 1999 with the function of displaying the navigation service in front of the driver's line of sight.
+Moving into 2010, AR technology was introduced and combined with the existing in-car HUD.
+Based on this technology, the navigation service began to be displayed on the windshield of the vehicle.

-In 2012, Pioneer Corporation introduced a HUD navigation system that replaces the driver-side sun visor and visually overlays animations of conditions ahead, a form of augmented reality (AR).
-Developed by Pioneer Corporation, AR-HUD became the first aftermarket automotive Head-Up Display to use a direct-to-eye laser beam scanning method, also known as virtual retinal display (VRD).
+In 2012, Pioneer Corporation introduced a HUD navigation system that replaces the driver-side sun visor and visually overlays animations of conditions ahead, a form of augmented reality (AR.)
+Developed by Pioneer Corporation, AR-HUD became the first aftermarket automotive Head-Up Display to use a direct-to-eye laser beam scanning method, also known as virtual retinal display (VRD.)
 AR-HUD's core technology involves a miniature laser beam scanning display developed by MicroVision, Inc.

 Motorcycle helmet HUDs are also commercially available.

-Uniti electric city car will replace the dashboard with a large HUD to display information directly on the windscreen.
-The purpose is to increase safety as the driver will not have to move his eyes out from the road to look at the speed or the GPS screen.

-In recent years, it has been argued that conventional HUDs will be replaced by holographic AR technologies, such as the ones developed by WayRay that use holographic optical elements (HOE).
+In recent years, it has been argued that conventional HUDs will be replaced by holographic AR technologies, such as the ones developed by WayRay that use holographic optical elements (HOE.)
 The HOE allows for a wider field of view while reducing the size of the device and making the solution customizable for any car model.
-Mercedes Benz introduced an Augmented Reality based Head Up Display while Faurecia invested in an eye gaze and finger controlled head up display.
+Mercedes Benz introduced an Augmented Reality-based Head Up Display while Faurecia invested in an eye gaze and finger controlled head up display.